Chevy Engine Crankshaft Position Sensor

 If you experience the Chevy engine crankshaft position sensor problem, it's important to remember two things.
 First, the symptoms can closely mimic those of a failing fuel pump.

-One of the reasons this computer monitored sensor remains difficult to diagnose relates back to the intermittent nature of the condition.
-In other words, when the crank sensor first starts to fail, the problem becomes so fast and intermittent that it doesn't set a check engine light code.
+This computer monitored sensor remains difficult to diagnose, because when the crank sensor first starts to fail, the problem remains intermittent.
+Often it will not set a check engine light code.

 This is one of those rare situations where a constantly monitored computer controlled sensor can fail without setting a specific diagnostic trouble code for the failure of that component.